eps1lon/types-react-codemod/README.md

 ```

 Does not overwrite existing type parameters.

-This codemod is only meant as a migration helper for old code.
-The new default is `unknown` but a lot of existing code relied on `any`.
-The codemod should only be used if you have a lot of code relying on the old default.
-Typing out the expected shape of the props is recommended.

 The codemod does not work when the a value has the `React.ReactElement` type from 3rd party dependencies e.g. in `const: element: React.ReactNode`, the element would still have `unknown` props.